Table of contents

-It’s my first month on a program with Remote Year, and I wasn’t sure what to expect!
-Luckily, I’m really settled in and finding that Lima is one of the best cities for digital nomads who want to work remotely while traveling, and having a base.
+During my first month working remotely from Lima I wasn’t sure what to expect.
+Luckily, I learned that Lima is one of the best cities for digital nomads who want to work remotely while traveling.

 Is Lima a good city for digital nomads?

-Oh my gosh, there’s so many awesome things to do in Lima.
+Oh my gosh, there are so many awesome things to do in Lima.

 Dan and I are living in an apartment in the Miraflores district, which is a big neighborhood in Peru known for its shopping, green parks, cafés and an array of restaurants.